magento/devdocs/guides/v2.0/contributor-guide/contributing_docs.md

 3. Click **Fork** at the top right.

-4. Clone the repo into your development environment, create a local branch, and start writing.
+4. Clone the repo into your development environment, create a local branch, and then start writing.

 <h2 id="pull_request">Create a pull request</h2>